rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 1. Press **⊞ Win + R** → type `%AppData%` → press **Enter**.
 2. Open the **Roaming** folder → delete the folder named **XNAT Desktop Client** which is inside of Roaming.
 3. Restart XNAT Desktop Client.
-4. On the home screen, delete any saved servers.
+4. On the home screen, remove any saved server connections by clicking on the connection and then Remove in the pop up window.
-5. Click Add New XNAT Server and enter:
+5. Click **Add New XNAT Server** and enter:

    ```
    cnda.wustl.edu